Tool and Usage

 Why this tool?

 Most security scanners perform a black-box approach and perform different types of test.
 This approach may result in false positives, as not everything can be properly validated.
 This can be consuming time and resources for both the security researcher and the one who maintains the installation.
-Wordstress takes another approach by doing a white-box scan where it sees all data.
-So although you will need to have full access to the WordPress installation, with the big benefit of getting more in-depth scans.
+Wordstress takes another approach by doing a white-box scan.
+This means you will need to have full access to the WordPress installation, with the big benefit of getting more in-depth scans.

 Usage and audience